davidtchiu/davidtchiu.github.io/teaching/cs475/hwk8.report/index.md

 - To explore the structures of a new (or classical) operating system.

 #### Topics
-For this assignment, you have an option of: (1) delving into an OS of your choice, or (2) to explore the depths into a classic OS paper.
+For this assignment, you have an option of: (1) exploring an OS of your choice, or (2) to explain a classic OS paper.

-If you're working on option #1, the OS does not have to be current, that is, an exploration of historical operating systems are totally welcome.
+If you're working on option #1, the OS does not have to be current, that is, explaining an historical operating systems are totally welcome.
 Among other things, your report must include clear descriptions (e.g., using illustrations when necessary) of the following elements:

   - Describe its process and thread management support.
 What are the various process/thread states that your OS supports?
 How does this OS's treatment of processes/threads differ from what you learned in class?